 - Butter and flour a 9 inch springform pan.
 And line the bottom part of it with parchment for easy transfer

 - In a medium bowl whisk together the flour, salt, baking powder and cardamom and set aside

-- Cream the butter and sugar in a standing mixer until light and fluffy.
+- Cream the butter and sugar in a standing mixer or hand mixer until light and fluffy.

 - On the lowest speed, add the eggs one at a time.

 - Then mix in the vanilla extract